tpavlek/tpavlek-me/source/_dessert_people/002-almond-butter-banana-bread.blade.md

 </div>
 </div>

-<small>While our guest this time did not get a photo of enjoying, they did mention that they liked it
-more for us, but we should replace the almonds with apples and make apple pie banana bread.</small>
+While our guest this time did not get a photo enjoying the dessert, they did mention that they liked it more than us, but we should replace the almonds with apples and make apple pie banana bread.

-<small>They are not wrong about that.</small>
+They are not wrong about that.

 <div class="mt-8">
 @include('_partials.dessert-people.progress-bar', [ 'progress' => 2, 'total' => 89 ])